Crossing the Arctic Circle is an item on bucket lists of adventurers from around the globe. For...

 I was slightly taken aback by the question; it’s like asking a mother to choose her favorite child.
-Each one of our trips holds value for different reasons.
+Each one of our Arctic adventures hold value for different reasons.
 How can you choose between a polar bear mother and cubs on an iceberg and seeing whales up close?

 Saying that, I do love our floe edge trips.
 During the floe edge season, you see polar bears, whales and walruses; you experience a lot of different wildlife up close, making these expeditions so special.

 At the same time, we’re constantly experiencing new things and planning new adventures.
 We’ve run floe edge trips for 20 years but are still lucky enough to plan new experiences every year.

 In the past season, we ran a couple of private journeys using helicopters and multiple base camps.
 What we experienced was completely beyond our expectations.